DivyanshiRaghuwanshi/TalentScout-AI-Recruitment-Assistant/README.md

 - **Solution:** The root cause was multiple, rapid-fire API calls.
 The initial idea of adding `time.sleep()` delays was discarded as it would create a poor user experience.
 The superior solution involved a significant refactor:
     - **Prompt Engineering:** The AI prompt was re-engineered to request a structured JSON output containing both the sentiment analysis and the next follow-up question in a single response.
     - **Code Refactoring:** The logic was updated to make a single API call and parse the resulting JSON.
 This dramatically reduced the number of API requests, resolving the rate limit issue while improving application performance.

+- **Challenge:** Scaling from a single-purpose screening tool to a comprehensive analysis tool.
+- **Solution:** A new, specialized **Shortlisting Agent** was created.
+This agent is designed for batch processing and comparative analysis, allowing it to evaluate multiple candidates simultaneously against a job description, a task the real-time conversational agent is not suited for.

 - **Challenge:** Ensuring the Recruiter Dashboard was secure and not publicly accessible.
 - **Solution:** A robust authentication system was built using the `bcrypt` library.
 A dedicated `auth.py` module handles password hashing, setting, and checking.